appliedrelevance/epibus/doc/modbus_settings.md

-## Epibus _Modbus Settings_ DocType
+## EpiBus _Modbus Settings_ DocType

 ### Overview
-Modbus Settings DocType in Epibus is a configuration tool that allows users to set general parameters for Modbus operations within the system.
+Modbus Settings DocType in EpiBus is a configuration tool that allows users to set general parameters for Modbus operations within the system.
 This document explains the fields in the Modbus Settings and how to configure them.

 ### Fields Description
 1. **Enable Triggers**: (Type: Check, Default: Enabled) This field determines whether Modbus Actions are triggered on events.
 When enabled, any configured Modbus Action will be executed based on specified events.